neuml/txtai/docs/cloud.md

 ## Build txtai images

 The txtai images found on Docker Hub are configured to support most situations.
-The Dockerfile is [available on GitHub](https://github.com/neuml/txtai/docker/base/Dockerfile).
 This image can be locally built with different options as desired.

-Examples build commands below
+Examples build commands below.

 ```bash
 # Get Dockerfile